Opening a storefront? Everything you need to know

 A rather small part of any storefront, door closers can add a lot of convenience to your space.
 By ensuring the door is always shut properly behind anyone entering or leaving, you can again save on heating and cooling costs.
 This can also give you peace of mind in case you ever forget to shut the door behind you at the end of the night.

-Prepare for graffiti
+Prepare for graffiti on your storefront windows

 If your storefront is in a neighborhood vulnerable to graffiti artists, you can be prepared.
 With a graffiti guard or security film, unwanted artwork will be easier to clean up and save your windows from damage.
 You can rest easy knowing your storefront is protected.